Under The Influence of Alcohol?

 Police officers do not need to get search warrants to get a breath sample on a breathalyzer machine.
 However, the U.S. Supreme Court has held that police officers must get warrants before they take blood samples since the process is more invasive.

-Accuracy Of Breath Vs. Blood Tests
+Accuracy Of Breath Vs. Blood Tests In Chester County, PA

 When you take a breathalyzer test, it measures how much alcohol is contained in your breath instead of your blood.
 Your BAC is then calculated from this measurement.
 The alcohol on your breath is proportional to the alcohol in your blood because of the oxidation process that occurs as your body metabolizes alcohol.
 However, breathalyzer tests are more likely to contain errors caused by issues with the machines and the administration process.
 Blood tests directly measure the amount of alcohol in your blood.
 While errors can occur because of problems in the vials, storage,